PingOne Advanced Identity Cloud

 Client application settings

-Use the Identity Cloud admin UI to customize the display of OAuth 2.0 scopes and OpenID Connect claims for individual client applications.
+Use the Advanced Identity Cloud admin UI to customize the display of OAuth 2.0 scopes and OpenID Connect claims for individual client applications.

 For OAuth 2.0 scopes: